The Multiparty Coherent Channel and its Implementation with Linear Optics: Implementations of multiparty conat channel using linear optics

-\emph{Scenario 1. } In this scenario, Alice and Bob shares an EPR entanglement labeled as mode 3 in Alice's possession and mode 4 in Bob's possession, Bob and Charlie shares an EPR entanglement labeled as mode 5 in Bob's possession and mode 6 in Charlie's possession.
-Alice possesses mode 1 and 2 which is to be transported through the channel.
+\emph{Scenario 1. } In this scenario, Alice and Bob shares an EPR entanglement pair: mode 3 for Alice and mode 4 for Bob, Bob and Charlie share an EPR entanglement pair: mode 5 for Bob and mode 6 for Charlie.
+Alice possesses mode 1 and 2 which are to be transmitted.
 Figure \ref{fig3} gives the schematic linear optics circuit.

 In step 1, Alice couples her mode 2 and 3 in QND interaction, and then couples mode 1 and 3 in QND phase adjust interaction.
-In step 2, Alice sends her mode 3 to Bob through a quantum channel, so Bob now possesses three modes, mode 3, 4 and 5.
-Then he performs a series of QND interactions, first QND interaction in mode 3, 4 then QND interaction in mode 4, 5 finally QND phase adjust interaction in mode 3, 5.
-In step 3, Bob sends his mode 5 to Charlie through a quantum channel.
-Charlie couples his two modes in a QND interaction, the we can get the resulting modes which are given as follows in Heisenberg picture.
+In step 2, Alice sends her mode 3 to Bob through quantum channel, so Bob now possesses three modes, mode 3, 4 and 5.
+Then he performs a series of QND interactions: first couples mode 3, 4, then mode 4 and 5, finally QND phase adjust interaction about mode 3, 5.
+In step 3, Bob sends mode 5 to Charlie through a quantum channel.
+Charlie couples his two modes. then we can get the resulting modes in Heisenberg picture.

-Modes 1', 3', 5' implement a three-party MQ conat channel by satisfying the constraints in definition 2; and modes 2', 4', 6' satisfy definition 1 and performs a three-party PQ conat channel.
+Modes 1', 3', 5' implement a three-party MQ conat channel by satisfying the constraints in definition 2; and modes 2', 4', 6' satisfy definition 1 and work as a three-party PQ conat channel.

-\emph{Scenario 2. } In this scenario, Alice possesses four modes in the beginning, mode 1, 2, 3, 5, Bob possesses mode 4 and Charlie possesses mode 6.
-Mode 1 and 2 is the transmitted modes through the channel while modes 3, 4, 5, 6 are the Ancilla modes.
-Modes 3, 4 are EPR pair, and modes 5, 6 too.
+\emph{Scenario 2. } In this scenario, Alice possesses four modes at the beginning: mode 1, 2, 3, 5, Bob possesses mode 4 and Charlie possesses mode 6.
+Mode 1 and 2 is to be transmitted while modes 3, 4, 5, 6 are the auxiliary modes.
+Modes 3, 4 are EPR pair, as well as modes 5, 6.
 We give Figure \ref{fig4} to describe this protocol.

-In step 1, Alice performs a series of QND interactions, firstly QND interaction in mode 2, 3, then QND phase adjust interaction in mode 1, 3, then QND interaction in mode 2, 5, finally QND phase adjust interaction in mode 1, 5.
+In step 1, Alice performs a series of QND interactions: first, couples mode 2, 3; then QND phase adjust interaction about mode 1, 3; then QND interaction between mode 2, 5; finally QND phase adjust interaction between mode 1, 5.
 In step 2, Alice sends mode 3 to Bob and mode 5 to Charlie through quantum channels.
 Then Bob possesses two modes 3, 4 and Charlie possesses modes 5, 6.
-They perform local QND interactions in their own two modes and then accomplish the channel.
+They perform local QND interactions on their two modes respectively.
 The resulting modes are given as follows:

 As in scenario 1, the output modes 1', 3', 5' perform a three-party MQ conat channel and modes 2', 4', 6' perform a a three-party PQ conat channel.
 So two multiparty conat channels are produced in this protocol.